Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 Of course, this doesn't work.
 Since `factorial` referred to itself, removing the name messes with the internals of the implementaiton.
 So this is the first puzzle: can we define factorial using this simple recursive definition without relying on a global namespace where factorial is already defined?

-What we **can** try to do rely on a common programming trick.
+What we **can** do is try relying on a common programming trick.
 If you're ever in a position where you've removed some global value (as is sometimes good coding practise), but you want to keep a function that depends on that value, you can pass that value into the function as a parameter instead.

 ```Python
 USER_PREFIX = "User:"